Heat Safety Tips for Summer

 Picnics, vacations, and afternoons spent on a patio: summer is a favorite time of year for most people.

 The hot weather and long days allow us to enjoy a lot of time outdoors, but with increased temperatures, it is important to keep summer safety in mind!
-Paladin has prepared five tips to keep in mind as we enter the summer months.
+Now is the time to call ONE HOUR HEATING & AIR CONDITIONING if your air conditioning unit is not working properly.
+Without further ado, Paladin has prepared five tips to keep in mind as we enter the summer months.
 Keep yourselves safe while enjoying the heat!

 Summer Awareness Tips: